-Moreover, this applies to the construction of new facilities plants (greenfield projects) if all plausible and credible alternative scenarios to the project activity are available options to under control of project participants, i.e. if all plausible and credible alternative scenarios could be implemented by the project participants.
+Moreover, this applies to the construction of new facilities if all alternative scenarios to the project activity are available options to project participants, i.e. if all alternative scenarios could be implemented by the project participants.
 This may apply, for example, to a cement manufacturer that plans to construct a new cement plant and has access to all cement production technologies.

-However, methodologies using this tool are not apply applicable to project activities where if one or more alternative scenarios to the proposed project activity are not available options to under control of the project participant third parties.
-This applies, for example, to the construction of new facilities plants (greenfield projects) in cases where project participants can not implement all plausible and credible alternatives.
-For example:
+• However, methodologies using this tool are not applicable to project activities where one or more alternative scenarios to the proposed project activity are not available options to the project participant.